charlensaurelien/IT-cyber-security/README.md

 ### PowerShell Scripting

-Developed beginner-friendly scripts to check printer status and assist with common troubleshooting tasks.
+Developed a script to check printer status and assist with common troubleshooting tasks.

 ### Cybersecurity Labs